I.C.9 The Burden of the valley of Vision (Jerusalem), 22:1-25

 How long will their condition of unbelief persist?
 Until the time of the end.
 Isa 6:9-13

-Elam... and Kir... (v.6) - These two regions participate in Jerusalem's trouble then, and in the future.
+Elam... and Kir... (v.6) - These two regions would contribute to Jerusalem's trouble in both the near and far prophetic views.

 However, in the latter days, Persia will take up arms alongside the king of the north (Russia) and other nations, to invade Israel (Eze 38:1-9).
 Today, it seems that we are watching the preparations for that action, as Iran and their allies train troops, ready weapons, and fill their quivers with missiles and warheads.